mx-dcicero/pluto-alien-catalog-service/README.md

 _The following questions are meant to assess general Python knowledge, API design, and problem-solving skills.
 Have fun with it!_

 1. Please boot up the application locally.
-[Hint: See above for instructions]
 2. Test the healthcheck endpoint.
 3. Pretend you are a scientist.
 POST your new alien discovery to the `/register` endpoint.
 4. Update the alien's entry by POSTing to the `/sight/{name}` endpoint.